SyphonArch/flash1dkmeans/README.md

 ### Two clusters

 Guaranteed to find the optimal solution for two clusters by employing a clever binary search.
+The algorithm is deterministic.

 ### K clusters

 Uses the K-means++ initialization algorithm to find the initial centroids.
 Then uses the Lloyd's algorithm to find the final centroids, except with optimizations for the one-dimensional case.
+The algorithm is non-deterministic, but you can provide a random seed for reproducibility.

 ## Time Complexity